Crastem13/annoying_puzzle_dapm_1241f/README.md

 The application has only 3 Layouts, but it can always be improved.

-We used Java for this app, it containts just variables and if statements and that's it, hope you like it.
+We used Java for this app, it contains just variables and if statements and that's it, hope you like it.

 Steps to win:
 1. First Layout has a hardcoded login in which the username and password are "admin" and "admin".
 It makes reference to the old days when most of the people used admin as password or username